-Angela was Chief Executive Officer of East

-Gippsland Institute of TAFE for seven years.
-She

-has a strong background in leadership and

-management within the vocational education and

-training sector with experience in strategic

-planning, leading organisational change, public

-sector governance and workforce development.
+Angela was Chief Executive Officer of East Gippsland Institute of TAFE for seven years.
+She has a strong background in leadership and management within the vocational education and training sector with experience in strategic planning, leading organisational change, public sector governance and workforce development.

-Angela has a Masters in Organisational Leadership and is also:
+Angela has a Masters in Organisational Leadership and is currently:

-- A member of the Regional Development Australia Gippsland Committee

-- Deputy Chair of East Gippsland Water
+- Deputy Chair of the East Gippsland Water Board

-- Deputy Chair of Workways Australia
+- Member of the Workways Australia Board.

-- Deputy Chair of TAFE Gippsland
+- Deputy Chair of the TAFE Gippsland Board.

-- A member of the East Gippsland Shire Economic Development Advisory Committee
+- A member of the East Gippsland Shire Economic Development Advisory Committee.

-- Secretary of her local Landcare group
+- Secretary of her local Landcare group.